13 Brilliant Ways Other Countries Are Replacing Plastic

 India loves to repurpose and reuse

 Plastic is an ongoing issue in India despite many plastic bans.
 The latest initiative in the world’s second-largest country is phasing out plastic and replacing it with jute, a raw material that can be used as an eco-plastic alternative.
-The Indian government plans to replace all single-use plastic with jute by 2020.
-In the meantime, many vendors have implemented eco-friendly alternatives to plastic.
+The Indian government plans to replace all single-use plastic with jute, and in the meantime, many vendors have implemented eco-friendly alternatives to plastic.
 In the state of Kerala, it’s an age-old tradition to serve Thali meals on banana leaves instead of plastic plates and use your hands for eating instead of plastic cutlery.
 Throughout Rajasthan, it’s common to see colorful saris upcycled into shopping bags at markets and shops.
-Find out about the hidden danger lurking inside your BPA-free plastic products.
+Here are 36 reusable versions of things you use every day.

 Bali is an emerging waste-fighter in Indonesia

-Indonesia is the second-largest contributor to plastic waste in the ocean.
-A youth-led initiative was launched in Bali to reduce plastic bags which influenced the government of Bali which began phasing out plastic bags and straws since 2018.
+A youth-led initiative was launched in Bali to reduce plastic bags, influencing the Balinese government to begin phasing out plastic bags and straws in 2018.
 The Indonesian national government is following suit and hopes to reduce plastic marine waste by 70 percent by 2025.
 Local company Avani Eco creates ‘I Am Not Plastic’ bags which have gained popularity in Indonesia.
 The biodegradable plastic bags are made from cassava and claim to be water-soluble, non-toxic, and compostable.
 Here are 22 other companies getting rid of plastic for good.